nigelhorne/ged2site/README.md

 | -W   | don't colorize warning output |
 | -x f | Given a location of people.xml from a previous run, add to a blog of changes (TODO)

+NOTE: when you use the -m option, your Google API key will be included in the output, so ensure that you restrict the key's use just to this app on your host's IP.

 If [gedcom](https://github.com/nigelhorne/gedcom) is installed, ged2site will also create a calendar of births and deaths, one page for each month in the current year.